matrix-org/matrix-appservice-irc/docs/administrators_guide.md

       requireMatrixJoined: true
 ```

 in the config.
-Users can choose to disable this on a per-room basis by modfiying their
+Users can choose to disable this on a per-room basis by modifying their
 [room config](./room_configuration.md#allowunconnectedmatrixusers) options, if the bridge permits it.

 ## Subscribing to Moderation policies